jewelsonmyjeans/basketball-score/README.md

 # basketball-score

-Website to see how this website looks: https://jewelsonmyjeans.github.io/basketball-score/
+Website to see the scoreboard: https://jewelsonmyjeans.github.io/basketball-score/